andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 - Create a free account with Contentful [here](https://www.contentful.com/sign-up/) first if you don't already have one
   - Recommend signing up with GitHub
 - Login to Contentful [here](https://be.contentful.com/login)
+- For any subsequent visits, you can go to your Contentful Admin [here](https://app.contentful.com/)
 - Go to Settings > API keys
   - Make sure you are on the `Content delivery / preview tokens` tab
   - Click `Add API key` button in the top right corner
-  - Give it a name at least, and also description
+  - Give it a name at least, and click `Save`
-  - Click `Save`
+  - Keep this tab open

 ## GitHub Setup